 Home is where the military sends you is kind of what we do as military families, isn’t it?

-We’ve been to places where I kicked and screamed about going and to places where I thought this is too good to be true.
+My family has been to places where I kicked and screamed about going and to places where I thought this is too good to be true.
 We’ve lived in rentals with other people’s stuff where I had to cover all the furniture with sheets because I was mildly disgusted.
 We’ve lived in apartments where we rented furniture monthly and lived sparsely because money was tight.
-We’ve been stationed near and far from where we consider home– and holiday traditions have had to change accordingly because of it.
+Our family has been stationed near and far from where we consider home– and holiday traditions have had to change accordingly because of it.

 Kids came, and so did the inevitable deployments.
 It became less about where we were stationed and more about would we even be together?
 And the holidays have a way of emphasizing everything that is right or wrong if you aren’t watchful.
 I’ve learned to carefully leave a bad attitude and unrealistic expectations in storage with the rest of my unneeded stuff.